Run task in a container

 Every task can run inside a container.
-Everything thats needed is to set an `image` property on your task.
+Everything that's needed is to set an `image` property on your task.

 {% code title=".hammerkit.yaml" %}